Health and vaccinations

 Register with a doctor

-If you are moving to Sheffield to attend Hallam, you should register with our student health centre.
+If you are moving to Sheffield to attend Hallam, you should register with Hallam Medical Centre.
 You can do this online, and you don't have to wait until you have moved in.

 Check your vaccinations

-Meningitis is particularly important if you are under 25.
-If you are not sure whether you have been vaccinated, check with a parent or carer, or ask your doctor.
+Meningitis vaccination is particularly important for students under 25, as the risk can increase when living in shared accommodation.
+If you're unsure whether you've been vaccinated, check with a parent or carer, or contact your GP.

-If you do need the MMR or meningitis vaccines, contact your doctor.
-Try to get vaccinated a few weeks before you start university, as immunity takes time to develop.
+If you need the MMR or meningitis vaccines, arrange them as early as possible before arriving at university, as immunity takes time to develop.

 Healthcare in the UK for international students